From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Project 3 – Tech Company Market Entry:

-Client invested $8K.
-Market positioning work led to 3 enterprise clients they wouldn’t have won otherwise.
-Combined contract value: $440K.
-Attribution: 40% to brand positioning (other factors: product, timing, sales).
+The client invested $8K.
+Market positioning work helped them win 3 enterprise clients they wouldn’t have otherwise closed, with a combined contract value of $440K and 40% of that attributed to brand positioning (alongside product, timing, and sales).

 Conservative ROI: 22x return.